bjartek/aether/README.md

 ## Planned features

-- [x] save transactions from transactions view with network suffix
 - [ ] show accounts
 - [ ] evm support
-- [ ] possibly fix keybindings for running tx, they are a bit clunky
 - [ ] support for running on testnet/mainnet from the latest blockheight?